Kevin-Jay-Roberts21/learnpiv_documentation/main_doc.md

 Environment variables are a major aspect of the website, arguably the most important.
 Environment variables are essentially a collection of passwords which give accessibility to certain services such as AWS, Mailjet, Gmail, and other.
 The learnpiv website uses Amazon Web Services (AWS) to store data and Mailjet and Gmail to send emails.
-With each of these services, comes important variables (like usernames and passwords to accounts) which can be found in the heroku account under Config Vars.
+With each of these services, comes important variables (like usernames and passwords to accounts) which can be found in the Heroku account under Config Vars.
 Note that these variables may differ from the ones in the local project in the .env folder.
 Differences like the ``DEBUG`` variable for example.
 We always want ``DEBUG`` set to True when testing and always want it False when in production.
+It is important to note that when creating a configuration variable in Heroku, it is taken as a string and NOT a boolean value.
+This must be taken into consideration in the settings.py file when any boolean values are required for an environment variable.

 ### .env

+The .env file in the project is not included in the github repository and that's clearly because the .env file contains very important, private passwords and environment variables.
+Some of these values differ from the Configuration Variables in Heroku because they may be set specifically for testing purposes.
+Again, in the .env file, the debug variable is set to True because, well, we want to be able to debug the application when testing.
+More on environment variables can be found in Django's excellent documentation for the settings.py file found [here](https://docs.djangoproject.com/en/4.1/topics/settings/).

 ## Code Additions, Navigation and Testing

-(include database access through both admin and heroku terminal) (include migrations)
+(include database access through both admin and Heroku terminal) (include migrations)

 (how to add/test code)